CARTE-Toronto/alliance-docs-mcp/docs/pages/General/ARM_software.md

 The instructions above use X11 forwarding.
 X11 is very sensitive to packet latency.
 As a result, unless you happen to be on the same campus as the computer cluster, the ddt interface will likely be laggy and frustrating to use.
 This can be fixed by running ddt under VNC.

-To do this, follow the directions on our [VNC page](https://docs.alliancecan.ca/VNC "wikilink") to setup a VNC session.
+To do this, follow the directions on our [VNC page](https://docs.alliancecan.ca/VNC "VNC page"){.wikilink} to setup a VNC session.
 If your VNC session is on the compute node, then you can directly start your program under ddt as above.
 If you VNC session is on the login node or you are using the graham vdi node, then you need to manual launch the job as follows.
 From the ddt startup screen

 - pick the *manually launch backend yourself* job start option,
 - enter the appropriate information for your job and press the *listen* button, and
 - press the *help* button to the right of *waiting for you to start the job\...*.

 This will then give you the command you need to run to start your job.
 Allocate a job on the cluster and start your program as directed.
 An example of doing this would be (where \$USER is your username and \$PROGAM \... is the command to start your program)